-If you walk outside the Christianville front gate, past the security man sitting in a chair with a weapon by his side, you can make a quick right and follow a single lane road into the countryside until you get to their front door.
+If you walk outside the Christianville front gate, past the security man sitting in a chair with an automatic fully loaded weapon by his side, you make a quick right and follow a single winding lane road into the countryside until you get to their front door.

-Less than a quarter mile, past the Old Well, you drop in to Haiti Made, grab a smoothie and visit with locals and foreign tourists in the heat of the day.
+Less than a quarter mile, past the Old Well, you can drop by Haiti Made, grab a smoothie and visit with locals and foreign tourists in the heat of the day.

-Displayed on tables,walls and pallets are handmade items made by local men and women who are part of a craft co-operative.
+Displayed on tables,walls and pallets are handmade items made by local men and women who are part of the Haiti Made’s craft co-operative.

 Jan is in court today and works the register, takes orders, meets friends who come in with pitches for various community projects.
-There are Americans living in Haiti and many have Christian intentions.
+There are Americans living full time in Haiti and many have Christian intentions and charitable goals.

-Love and Grace are operative words today and the smoothies are smooth.
+Love and Grace are operative words today and the smoothies are truly smooth.
 My favorite is banana cherry, but some of the kids like banana peanut butter, or cherry lime.
 They are all made with real fruit and thick enough you can use a spoon to scoop them out of the glass..